Read Song of Solomon 1

 As the chiefest (outstanding) among ten thousand (Song 5:10).
 Jesus is the KING OF KINGS, AND LORD OF LORDS (Rev. 19:16).

-Pray for International Broadcasts sponsored by Dr. John A. Hash • Staff: Rick Hash • Government Officials: Gov. Deval Patrick (MA) and Rep. Joe Wilson (SC) • Country: San Marino (25,000) inside north-central Italy • Major language: Italian • Religious freedom • 95% Roman Catholic; 5% atheist • Prayer Suggestion: Pray that your words and thoughts will be pleasing to the Lord (Ps.
-19:14).
+Pray for Staff: Rick Hash • Government Officials: Gov. Deval Patrick (MA), Rep. Betty Sutton (OH), and Rep. Joe Wilson (SC) • Country: Nicaragua (5 million) in Central America • Major languages: Spanish and English • Limited religious freedom • 95% Roman Catholic; 5% Protestant • Prayer Suggestion: Delight in the Lord, and He will give you the desires of your heart (Ps.
+37:4).

 Optional Reading: Hebrews 8